Koentjaraningrat

-Kanjeng Pangeran Haryo Prof. Dr. Koentjaraningrat ([kʊntʃaraˈniŋrat]; 15 June 1923 – 23 March 1999) was an Indonesian anthropologist.
+Kanjeng Pangeran Haryo Koentjaraningrat ([kʊntʃaraˈniŋrat]; 15 June 1923 – 23 March 1999) was an Indonesian anthropologist.
 He is sometimes referred to as "the father of Indonesian anthropology".

 Biography

 Koentjaraningrat was born in Yogyakarta, Indonesia on 15 June 1923 to a Pakualaman family.
 His mother wanted him to obtain a Dutch education, so he was educated at Europeesche Lagere School, followed by Middelbare Uitgebreid Lager Onderwijs and Algemeen Middelbare School in Yogyakarta, later moving to Jakarta to continue his schooling.
 He became fluent in Dutch and English.

-During the Japanese occupation of Indonesia, Koentjaraningrat was working at the National Library of Indonesia.
+During the Japanese occupation of the Dutch East Indies, Koentjaraningrat was working at the National Library of Indonesia.
 He was tasked with escorting books from Jakarta to Yogyakarta for safekeeping.
 He later enrolled at Gadjah Mada University, majoring in Indonesian literature, because the political situation did not allow him to return to Jakarta.

 After the Japanese withdrawal from Indonesia, Koentjaraningrat joined the 29th Brigade of the Student Forces as an English and history teacher.
 He was stationed in Kediri and later Mojoagung, East Java.

 Koentjaraningrat moved to Jakarta after graduating from Gadjah Mada and taught at Boedi Oetomo High School.
 He later enrolled at the University of Indonesia to earn a doctorandus degree in Indonesian language and literature.
 After graduating in 1952, he stayed on to work with G. J. Held, professor of anthropology at the time.
 Koentjaraningrat later commented, regarding his choice to enter anthropology, that it was his only chance to go to the United States.

 On 29 April 1954, Koentjaraningrat became engaged to Kustiani Sarwano, whom he met at the Faculty of Arts in Jakarta.
 That same year Koentjaraningrat received a Fulbright Scholarship and studied at Yale University in New Haven, Connecticut, United States under George Murdock.
 The following year, he and Kustiani were married.
 The ceremony took place in Jakarta, while Koentjaraningrat was in New Haven.
 He was represented by a kris (an Indonesian dagger).
 Kustiani later joined him in New Haven.

 At Yale, Koentjaraningrat worked to add information on Indonesia to the Human Relations Area Files.
 He graduated in 1956 and returned to Indonesia.
 His thesis, A Preliminary Description of the Javanese Kinship System, was published the following year as a Cultural Series Report by Yale's Southeast Asia Studies Program.
 In 1999, it was described as "still the best single account of the subject."